cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 Did some small test fixes.

 More nullable work - pushed the number of warnings under 100.
 The variety of problems is a great learning experience - quite a bit to consider on how to take best advantage of this feature in future code.

+1/14/2021

+Published another post on PointlessWaymarks - in working thru that:
+ - Adjusted the geo types not to by default be on the Index page - for me this is the correct default
+ - Found that the Point List 'map link' button produced was wired to the 'link' command - fixed
+ - Added GeoJson from clipboard.
+The scenario here is an edit in an GeoJson editor where you can copy out the GeoJson to the clipboard and now avoid saving a file.
+I have not opened the raw GeoJson view to edits because I want to push myself and users to do that in an appropriate program - but having that view is paying off because copying from there into a GeoJson editor has been useful.
+ - Added Additional GeoJson 'formatting' so that you can link from your feature to somewhere else - put in a [[self]] tag that allows linking to the page for that GeoJson for use when you are using an embedded map.
+This was slightly hard to decide on data and feature wise but I think this is a decent start.
+ - Added Fee and Driving Direction point details - this was both for the Crow Wash point but also thinking forward to HikeLemmon conversion.
+ - Continued nullable work

 1/12/2021